-You can register with the Information Service of the Ministry of Foreign Affairs.
+You can register with the mother's love essay in urdu.
 They will inform you of the situation in your location.
 It is also possible to register with the Dutch embassy.

 I am among the international students worried about how the this situation will affect WUR.

 March started quite intense.
 In my case, I was still living in The Netherlands, preparing my departure planned for the end of March.

 My parents, from Catalonia, and currently living there, called me worried for a possible lockdown of the country.
 They were afraid I could not return home at the expected time, finding myself stranded in foreign country in quarantine.
 They were indeed correct, as always.
 Spain announced the country locked-down two days after my departure.

 My mum works for the medical assistance in my hometown.
 She was totally aware of the big impact that this virus could have.
 Understanding of COVID-19 was still evolving.
 Although, she knew it could become worse than it was at the beginning of March, when I contacted them.
 I therefore decided to follow their recommendations of coming back home immediately.

 In less than 6 hours, I packed everything and left The Netherlands.
 Without the chance to write a goodbye letter, prepare farewell drinks for my colleges or say goodbye to all the good friends.
 My most sincere apology for everyone reading this that thought I forgot about them, I didn’t and neither I won’t.
 This sudden leave, was shocking for me.
 It wasn’t enough time to adapt to the situation.

 The future is uncertain due to this continuously changing situation.
 Therefore, is totally unexpected the pandemic impact and their consequences on ours studies, internships, work or graduation.
 We need to stay calmed and have faith in WUR administration and Dutch government.
 We do need to support them by following their instructions.
 Everyone must read and comply their own country guidances.